JetBrains/kotlin-web-site/docs/topics/jvm/jvm-test-using-junit.md

    </tab>
    </tabs>

-   > If you configure the build script with `useJUnitPlatform()`,
+   > If you use the `useJUnitPlatform()`function in your build script,
    > the `kotlin-test` library automatically includes JUnit 5 as a dependency.
-   > This setup enables access to all JUnit 5 APIs, alongside the `kotlin-test` API,
+   > This setup enables access to all JUnit 5 APIs, along with the `kotlin-test` API,
    > in JVM-only projects and JVM tests of Kotlin Multiplatform (KMP) projects.
    >
    {type="note"}

-Here is a complete code of the `build.gradle.kts`:
+Here's a complete code for the `build.gradle.kts`:

 ```kotlin
 plugins {